A Game of Tric-Trac: Description

-Role of prostitution
+Role of Prostitution

 Compared to other paintings and prints of her time, such as A Game of Tric-Trac in an Inn by Remigius Hogenberg, Leyster's identification of the woman in her painting as a prostitute is not as obvious.
 While she holds a glass of wine (a symbol which may have codified her profession) her clothing is more modest and domestic.
-It is, however, the lit pipe which she hands to her opposer which gives away her occupation.
+It is, however, the lit pipe that she hands to her opponent that gives away her occupation.
 During Leyster's life time pijpen or "to pipe/to smoke a pipe" would have had explicit sexual connotations.
-A similar idea is found in Jacob Cats' Spiegel van den Ouwden en Niewen in the section "Whores and their sly tricks" which depicts a prostitute handing her client a brazier of hot coals instead of a pipe.
-However both Leyster's painting and the emblem in Cats' book can be read through its accompanying verse "Thus I am in danger where I put my fingers; your coal as does your maidenhead - it burns or it infects" condemning both the courtesan and her male client.
-Some critics, such as Cynthia Kartnehorst-Von Bogendorf Rupprath argue that Leyster's work drives this point home as the man in the painting breaks the fourth wall looking at the viewer as if asking his or her involvement in his decision.
+Some critics, such as Cynthia Kartnehorst-Von Bogendorf Rupprath, argue that Leyster's work drives this point home as the man in the painting breaks the fourth wall, looking at the viewer as if asking his or her involvement in his decision.
+The direct gaze of the man in the foreground out towards the viewers not only draws in the viewer but also invites them to look closer at the multiple games being simultaneously played.
+“He holds the backgammon piece in his right hand and in his left, his cod piece — in Dutch, both stuks (“pieces”) — clearly suggesting he has won the game and a ‘game’ with this scarlet-sleeved woman.”
+Leyster intentionally created an ambiguous narrative of double entendres to articulate a moral critique of contemporary nightlife activities, but did so in such a way that “the message is more humorous than moralizing...so the viewer does not resent the lesson,” thereby creating a more productive message that is more likely to be well received by the viewer.
+Leyster's witty approach to the multiple games being simultaneously played and the accompanying visual components play into common motifs of seventeenth-century Dutch still life paintings, meaning the topic of this painting would have been familiar to the viewers.

 Style

+Leyster's body of work focuses on genre paintings with “only one or a few figures” that create intimate scenes, further brought together by her stylistic use of lamp light.
 Leyster's choice to have this exchange take place at night with candlelight both adds an air of suspense and intrigue and showcases her mastery of and interest in lighting and shadows.
 While some scholars have argued that this emphasis on lighting brings to mind Leyster's potential influence from the Utrecht Caravaggisti others emphasize the painting's similarity in composition to her husband, Jan Miense Molenaer's early work Card Players by Lamplight.
 While both paintings employ similar lighting and idleness, the most convincing similarity is the mirrored image of Leyster's cavalier to the figure in Molenaer's foreground.
+Another notable feature in Leyster's painting is that the physical size of the painting is indicative of the intimate, domestic spaces in which this painting was intended to be viewed.